 Commitment number 9 requires that Watermaster and the IEUA recompute the ambient TDS and nitrate concentrations for the Chino Basin and Cucamonga GMZs every three years, beginning in July 2005.
 The method used to compute ambient TDS and nitrate concentrations must be consistent with the method used by the TIN/TDS Task Force to determine the antidegradation objectives for the GMZs of the Santa Ana River Watershed.
 Watermaster and the IEUA have participated in each triennial, watershed-wide ambient water quality determination as members of the Basin Monitoring Program Task Force.
-The most recent recomputation, covering the 20-year period from 1993 to 2012, was completed in August 2014 (WEI, 2014c).
-Table 2-5 shows the results of the current and all historical ambient TDS and nitrate-nitrogen concentration determinations.
+The most recent recomputation, covering the 20-year period from 1993 to 2012, was completed in August 2014

+(WEI, 2014c).
+Table 2-6 shows the results of the current and all historical ambient TDS and nitrate-nitrogen concentration determinations.
+The next recomputation, covering the 20-year period from 1996 to 2015, is due to be published in June 2017.